FBR Valuation Bombshell

 • Online checking and payment options are available through the official excise website.

-Why Paying Property Tax Matters
+Why Paying Tax Matters

 • It ensures legal ownership and avoids disputes with the government.